ChaitanyaVamsi/eks-setup/readme.md

-after setup is done run this to create a cluster eksctl create cluster --config-file=eks.yaml
+after setup is done run this to create a cluster/ eksctl create cluster --config-file=eks.yaml